 During our month in the woods of Norway we learned a lot about the beautiful country and its proud people – some things were exactly as we had expected (such as the overload of Swedish workers), while other things surprised us.

-Here are a few quirky things we learned from Norway …
+Here are 4 quirky things About Norway we learned

 Norwegians are happy – even when they’re not.

 Norwegians sound like they are constantly in a good mood – they even sound (and look) happy when they are mad, although that doesn’t seem to happen very often, as they tend to ‘look on the bright side of life’.
 A common saying in Norway is that there is no such thing as bad weather, only bad clothing (det finnes ikke dårlig vær, bare dårlige klær!) – which proves just how optimistic and outdoorsy they are.

 In Norway, we never saw anyone paying with cash – anywhere…And pretty soon we stopped too – it’s the closest we’ve experinced to a country with a cashless society – you can pay with your credit card everywhere, even in the public toilets..!

 Simple things get complicated.